University of Missouri: Organization and administration

 The University of Missouri is organized into seven colleges and eleven schools, and hosts approximately 300 majors.

 Name

 Upon creation of the system, each university was renamed with its host city; thus, the university in Columbia became the University of Missouri–Columbia.
 There were attempts to drop Columbia from its name by students, faculty, alumni, and administrators who said it might cause the university to be perceived as a regional institution.
 This change was long resisted by the UM System and the other universities based on uniformity and fairness.
 The board of curators voted unanimously in 2007 to allow MU to drop Columbia from its name for all public use.

 Presidents and chancellors

 Each campus of the University of Missouri System is led by a chancellor, who reports to the president of the UM System.

-Presidents, 1841–1963 and chancellors, 1963–present: